PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

 Tracking downloads with inline Javascript
 """""""""""""""""""""""""""""""""""""""""

 There is another alternative for above methods.
-You can track a download with inline javascript.
-Insert inline javascript to HTML tag with ``onclick`` attribute:
+You can track a download with inline JavaScript code.
+Insert inline code to HTML tag with ``onclick`` attribute:

 .. code-block:: html